rafaeldelboni/clojure-brave-and-true/README.md

 # clojure-brave-and-true

-This is my turn doing the exercises from [BraveClojure](https://www.braveclojure.com) while learnig Clojure.
+This is my turn doing the exercises from [BraveClojure](https://www.braveclojure.com) while learning Clojure.

 ## Usage